 This year OnePlus really stepped up its game for the cameras, front and back, but we’re still seeing some complaints.
 Mainly about the overall quality or speed of the auto-focus, two areas which can and will improve over time.
 They’ve made small changes with each update, and more in the Android 10 release.

 So far we’re seeing most people simply complain that the auto-focus is slow, especially in dark or poor lighting.
 This makes sense, as the camera can’t see anything to focus on.
 With the main camera, wide-angle, and a telephoto zoom, you have plenty of options to take great photos.

 Then, a few reports suggest the pop-up selfie camera keeps popping up on its own, for no reason, which is troubling.
 While the company already acknowledged that issue, they’re still working on a fix.
 However, we’ve heard turning NFC off will fix it.
-Plus, a new update on May 28th is rolling out with camera improvements, and an even bigger camera-fixing update arrived in June.
+Plus, an update on May 28th arrived with camera improvements, and an even bigger camera-fixing update arrived in June.
 We’re seeing similar photography enhancements for the smaller 7.
 Plus, the July 8th update mentions better camera quality, speed, performance, and speed switching between the lenses.
 Then, the July 24th update states they fixed the camera switching from front to rear speed, auto-focus, panorama mode and overall jpeg quality.

 How to Fix OnePlus 7 Pro Text, MMS, VoLTE and WiFi Calling Problems